 Everyone dreams of having a healthy body at all times.
 It takes a lot of courage and effort to achieve such a goal, and there are many factors involved in the process.
-You need a well-balanced diet, a healthy sleep cycle, proper exercise, and a positive disposition doesn’t hurt either.
+You need a well-balanced diet, a healthy sleep cycle, proper exercise, and a positive disposition that doesn’t hurt either.
 Sounds like a tall order, right?
-Well practicing yoga can help you achieve your health and fitness goals by impacting all of these areas.
+Well, practicing yoga can help you achieve your health and fitness goals by impacting all of these areas.

 The health benefits of yoga

 Changes in our environment and living conditions have caused the human body to become prone to infections, inflammation, and poor health.
 Research shows that our bodies accumulate harmful toxins from the air we breathe and even the food we eat.

 To address this issue, several studies have been done to determine how to get rid of these toxins.
 One way to combat these toxins is to perform yoga.
 This form of exercise has shown high potential in getting rid of toxins because of its positive impact on a multitude of our body’s functions.

 Here we list the top seven reasons you should be doing yoga to improve your health:

 Practicing yoga involves several techniques such as stretching, muscle relaxation, and proper breathing which have a very positive impact on the heart and blood circulation.

 There are several poses that increase the delivery of fresh blood to areas such as the spine and your glands (which are responsible for shuttling hormones throughout your body, thereby also lowering your inflammation).